canonical/cloud-init/doc/rtd/topics/code_review.rst

    CI fails
       The **Proposer** is expected to fix CI failures.
-If the **Proposer** doesn't understand the nature of the failures they are seeing, they should comment in the pull request to request assistance, or use another way of :ref:`Asking For Help`.
+If the **Proposer** doesn't understand the nature of the failures they are seeing, they should comment in the PR to request assistance, or use another way of :ref:`Asking For Help`.

       (Note that if assistance is not requested, the **Committers** will assume that the **Proposer** is working on addressing the